Ashish-Dubey-1974/BridgeLabz-Training/README.md

 🟢 23 December 2025
 - Learned about arrays in C#
-- Practiced C# programs using arrays
+- Practiced C# programs using arrays.